decentraland/adr/docs/ADR-74-add-emote-schema.md

 ```

 \*under the assumption that the common properties do not change.
-This would give us the possibility to iterate schema changes quicker and also easily identify the versions over the time along with its reasons explained in the specific ADR.
+This would give the possibility to iterate schema changes quicker and also easily identify the versions over the time along with its reasons explained in the specific ADR.

 ### Date: TBD